SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotelistiteminfo.md

 # QuoteListItemInfo

-One line in a list, consisting of a key, a name, a tooltip and an icon.
+One line in a list, consisting of a key, a name, a tooltip, and an icon.
 Lists are "flat" with no headings.

 ## String ERPQuoteListItemKey